build-on-aws/building-a-scooters-graph-including-a-graph-data-generator/project_blog/README.md

-# BuildOnAWS Blog: Build a graph in Amazon Neptune with CDK & Generative AI copy V3
+# AWS Developers: Build a graph in Amazon Neptune with CDK & Generative AI

 Note: while this tutorial provides a step-by-step to deploy this project, it doesn’t provide detailed explanations about each section.
 For that, we highly recommend to visit our [YouTube channel playlists](https://www.youtube.com/@awsdevelopers/playlists) and look for this same tutorial in video format.

+> in the project_blog folder, you can also find more-detailed instructions to run all this project, step by step.

 ## Introduction